rmlibre/aiootp/PREADME.rst

     # in bite-sized chunks a breeze.
 Here's the two-liner that also takes

-    # care of managing of the random salt ->
+    # care of managing the random salt ->

     ciphertext = aiootp.json_encode(plaintext).encrypt(key).list()